Skip to content

 Significance Classification

-Note: these are the default category names in the Markdown renderer.
+Note: these were the original category names used in the Markdown renderer design.
 They are not baked into the IR.
-Any renderer or dataset config can define its own categories (e.g. critical, informational, review-required).
+Current renderer config uses explicit ordered groups with literal headings.

 Testing